 Sometimes even the destinations stop to matter.
 We attended a show in Vegas a few years ago.
 It was massive.
 Space just went on and on and on.
 I think I was hitting 20k steps in early afternoon every single day and by 9:30 pm I was falling asleep, barely able to keep my eyes open.
 It could have been Vegas or the moon, it didn’t matter.

 Travel inflexibility of business travel

-Personal travel allows you the flexibility of planning your flights.
+Personal travel allows you the flexibility to plan your flights.
 You can book duration, timing and connections as you see fit.
-While traveling for work, you are reliant on what is available to you on the days you are to travel.
+While travelling for work, you rely on what is available to you on the days you are to travel.
 Often that means hanging out at an airport for hours while waiting for your next flight.
 It could also mean trying to catch a train to the next city while you’re jet-lagged or exhausted.

 Quite often you are wearing business attire, which isn’t always conducive to comfortable travel.
 Like that time I had to run through a busy train station somewhere in China, dragging my luggage in full business suit and heels.
 We missed the train and I was out of breath and sweating in my suit.
 How I longed for my jeans and a t-shirt.
 In this situation, business travel was the furthest thing from glamorous.

 So, while business travel isn’t as great as travelling for pleasure, it still allows you to visit places that you might not have done yourself.
 Yes, it’s hard work, but it also forces you to find the positive in the smallest things.
 I am very grateful for the opportunities I’ve had and the places I was able to see.
 Several things made business travel more manageable and less stressful.

 Use technology to your advantage